Did Buffalo Shooter Put Names of Waukesha Parade Victims on Rifle?

 Police in Waukesha quickly dismissed the possibility that it was a planned terror attack, and there has been no evidence that the suspect in that disaster—who was apparently fleeing a domestic disturbance—intentionally targeted any ethnic group that night.

-Even so, a range of far-right figures from politicians to media figures to out-and-out hate groups whipped up a frenzy about the incident.
-They ranged from Rep. Marjorie Taylor Greene (R-GA) to fringe media commentator Andy Ngo and, according to the Anti-Defamation League, straight-up Neo Nazi types.
+Even so, a range of far-right voices from politicians to media figures to out-and-out hate groups whipped up a frenzy about the incident.
+They ranged from Rep. Marjorie Taylor Greene (R-GA) to fringe media commentator Andy Ngo and, according to the Anti-Defamation League, straight-up white-supremacist types.

 Payton Gendron, the white 18-year-old charged with first-degree murder in the Buffalo massacre, appears to have had a robust history of racist online activity.
 A manifesto that circulated online, which is under investigation by law-enforcement officials, referred to explicit plans to target Black people.
 It also included a laudatory reference to a previous mass shooter motivated by so-called Great Replacement theory, a non-existent plot to annihilate white people.